 Ashely Fagan proudly dons a Pride pin.
-It’s just one way he showcases his values and assures others that Booz Allen is an inclusive space for all.
-Ashely is no doubt multifaceted: He’s a U.S. Air Force veteran, an experienced practitioner in the intelligence and national security community, and a lieutenant colonel in the Air Force Reserve.
+It’s one way he showcases his values and assures others that Booz Allen is an inclusive space for all.
+Ashely is a U.S. Air Force veteran, an experienced practitioner in the intelligence and national security community, and a lieutenant colonel in the Air Force Reserve.
 He’s also someone who enjoys traveling with his husband, cooking, and coming home to the greeting of his dog, Zaine.

-Based in Denver, Colorado, after recently relocating from the DC area, Ashely has worked at Booz Allen for 13 years in a variety of roles within national security.
-As a project manager supporting the National Reconnaissance Office, he leads three contracts within the Operations and Communications portfolio overseeing about 65 employees across five geographic locations and is responsible for managing client relationships, business processes, and tactical sales.
+Based in Denver, Colorado, after relocating from the DC area, Ashely has worked at Booz Allen for 14 years in a variety of roles within national security.
+As the integrated delivery team lead for mission operations and policy supporting the National Reconnaissance Office, he manages client relationships, business processes, and tactical sales.

-While the greater national security community may historically be seen as more conservative, Ashely says, “I always feel I can bring my true self to work.
-My team and leadership have been super supportive; I’ve brought my husband to work events and feel comfortable knowing that there’s an environment of inclusivity promoted from the top down.”
+Booz Allen’s four-pillar approach to diversity, equity, and inclusion, and its long-standing commitment to LGBTQ+ employees, means everyone is encouraged to be themselves at work.
+Ashely has experienced this firsthand: “I always feel like I can bring my true self to work.
+My team and leadership have been super supportive; I’ve brought my husband to work events and feel comfortable knowing that there’s a work environment of inclusivity promoted from the top down.”

-Ashely says his involvement in Booz Allen's LGBTQ+ community has been an incredible asset to his career and network, and it’s also helped foster younger talent in the community looking to grow their careers.
+He adds his involvement in the firm’s LGBTQ+ community has been an incredible asset to his career and network, and it’s also helped foster younger talent in the community looking to grow their careers.
 “Diversity—the LGBTQ+ community and beyond that—is one of the things I look for and consider as I’m growing teams.”

 His final piece of advice?
 “Don’t be afraid to share your whole self with others.
 It can lead to a career that’s in sync with each and every part of who you are.”